 "category"."subcategory"="value"

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, [" leading_space"], " value")
+# Equivalent to writing to [" leading_space"] with " value"

 " leading_space" = " value"

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["internal space"], "value")
+# Equivalent to writing to ["internal space"] with "value"

 "internal space" = "value"